 - Update your master schedules of grant application and reporting deadlines.

 At the start of the year, foundations typically list their 2017 grant priorities and application deadlines.
 Now’s the time to collect them!
-It is also a good time to see which reports to your funders are due when.
+It is also a good time to see which reports to your current funders are due when.
 Remaining diligent about this will not only make it easier to stay on track, but will also help you anticipate the busiest periods of the year and plan accordingly.

 - Front-load 2017 funding requests.